ibm-cloud-docs/netezza/webconsole/query-editor.md

   years: 2023
 lastupdated: "2023-08-30"

-keywords: web console, query editor, SQL
+keywords: web console, query editor, SQL, running queries with the query editor, queries that contain semicolons in a single session

 subcollection: netezza